CAMAP-APP/camap-hx/www/theme/theme.md

 # Compile SASS

-In the theme folder modify the _style.scss_.
+In the theme folder modify the _bootswatch.scss_.
 In the backend folder run **build:sass** to build style.min.css and **dev:sass** to build style.css

 ```